 The armrest must be removed or swiveled up in order to get into or out of the power wheelchair from the side.

-6.4.1 Removing Armrest for Side Transfer
+6.4.1 Removing Standard Armrest for Side Transfer

-Depending on which side the remote is installed on, you need to disconnect the remote cable before removing the armrest.
+If you want to get out on the side where the remote is installed, you can disconnect the remote cable from the remote (depending on your version).